The Systems Development Life Cycle, more commonly referred to as the SDLC, is the process of developing a system to deliver to a business.

 Finally, a Requirements Traceability Matrix is produced to list and track the requirements of the project throughout the SDLC.

 It is at the design stage that the System Analyst begins to play a large role.
-The Systems Analyst has professional and expert knowledge in the designing of information systems and can assist the team in creating a design that is suitable to the customers’ needs.
+The System Analyst has professional and expert knowledge in the designing of information systems and can assist the team in creating a design that is suitable to the customers’ needs.

 The System Analyst will lead a system analysis to ascertain how to best meet the functional requirements of the project.
 This analysis provides the company with a solid understanding of the necessary specifications and features needed for the final system to work properly.